temportalflux/integro-tabletop/Backlog.md

 -----

 ## Cleanup
+- proficiency level and its html should be separate functions
+- kdl NodeReader to combine KdlNode and NodeContext (mainly for consume_idx and next_node)
 - Convert `feature` block to a `mutator-todo "feature"` block, features are granted using mutators.
 FromKDL structs which accept both mutators and features now only accept mutators.
 - Convert `criteria` into a `mutator "only_if"` (or similar name) which accepts a single criteria and any number of submutators.
 Submutations are only applied if the criteria passes.
 This CAN replace the usage of `criteria` in features and conditions, but not entirely b/c features with criteria should still show up in UI (and just be marked as inactive/criteria not met).

 ## DnD5e Features
+- Starting Equipment in UI
+- Showing weapon attacks with the additional bonuses in atk rolls and damage (UI doesn't support this right now)
 - Condition degrees (like exhaustion): these are stages of the same condition, which add more mutators the higher the degree.
 - Attunement; 3 slots per character, can select attunable items in the character's equipment
 - Item Charges
 - Sheet inventory search bar functionality
+- name generator
+- Warlock Invocations & Sorcerer Metamagic selections

 ### Rest
 - Short and Long rest buttons with functionality